AshridgeTechnologies/elemento/design/Manipulating screen elements.md

 - Specific functions for each editor item may be more obvious, but less flexible
 - This is more advanced than normal programming, so a little more complexity may be ok
 - Page object idea of working with intentions rather than just clicks and keystrokes
+- Simplest way for dev is just to give the type of element and the text associated with it

 Possibilities
 -------------